Javier0003/Bookmark_Reader/README.md

 </p>
 <h1>How to use</h1>
 <p>
-  Go to the folder and click start, once you do that you can start clicking next to change to the next bookmark inside that folder, to quit the swap mode click the stop button and go whatever other folder you wanna go
+  Go to the folder and click start, once you do that you can start clicking next to iterate through bookmarks inside that folder, to quit the swap mode click the stop button and go whatever other folder you wanna go
 </p>